 Parents’ evenings support learning processes

 We work very closely with you, as the parents of our trainees.
-The closer we are in contact, the better we can ensure that your son or daughter receives comprehensive and high-quality support as they learn.
+The closer we are in contact, the better we can ensure that your child receives comprehensive and high-quality support as they learn.
 As such, we hold regular parents’ evenings.
 On these occasions you can find out about important events and exchange ideas openly.

 A mutually beneficial learning concept: teacher placements and off-site manual lessons